carpentries-incubator/reproducible-publications-quarto/episodes/09-github.md

 ![](../fig/09-git-remote-add.png)

-1. push your local repository up to git.
+- Push your local changes to your repository up to git.

 {% include links.md %}